CodeAlchemy19/CodeAlchemy19/README.md

 ## Selected projects
 (Short summaries + links can be added here — include the problem, your approach, and the measurable impact.)

-- Zawadii — modern web app (frontend + backend) — currently in active development.
-- AI Search & Assistant — RAG + vector DBs powering contextual search and automated responses.
+- AI Search & Assistant - RAG + vector DBs powering contextual search and automated responses.
-- Automation pipelines for fintech workflows — improved throughput and reduced manual processing.
+- Automation pipelines for fintech workflows - improved throughput and reduced manual processing.

 ---